-You would have heard about the mysterious and exciting culinary creations of N2 Extreme Gelato.
-These are the guys that are changing the very nature of ice cream with liquid nitrogen and amazing flavour combinations.
+N2 Extreme Gelato are changing the world of ice cream with liquid nitrogen and crazy flavour combinations.

 N2 Extreme Gelato source their full cream milk and fresh cream from local dairies and use fresh, seasonal fruit, herbs and other weird and wacky ingredients.
 Each combination is carefully crafted for a flavour sensation in their ‘made to order’ gelato and sorbet.
 Bringing you tasty fresh produce along with the excitement of Liquid Nitrogen!